danil-vladimirov/swarm-kirby-exhibition-website/README.md

     <strong>CSS powered by <a href="https://tailwindcss.com">Tailwind</a></strong><br />
 </p>

-Swarm is an exhibition website builder that allows Designers, Artists, and Visual Creators to showcase works online.\
+Swarm is an exhibitions website builder for Designers, Artists, and Visual Creators to showcase works online.
 Open-source and powered by Kirby 4.
 You can learn more about Kirby at [getkirby.com](https://getkirby.com)

 <p>
   <a href="https://swarm-demo.danilvladimirov.co.uk/">